LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

+Recent work is exploring the ability of LLMs to learn math, with varying degrees of success~\cite{ahn2024large}, \cite{ying2024internlm}.
+In this work, we explore ByT5's capability to approximate functions that typically appear in control logic, in the context of deceiving attackers.
+Thus, our aim is not to fully replicate math functions, rendering our scope much more limited than works focusing on LLMs learning math.
+Such efforts are orthogonal to our work, and can be incorporated if accurate math emulation is required.

-To verify ByT5 model's ability to learn various mathematical functions, we utilized the Open Source Community for Automation Technology (OSCAT) library~\cite{oscat}, as it provides a wide range of functionalities that can be used for industrial automation projects.
+To explore ByT5 model's ability to approximate various mathematical functions, we utilized the Open Source Community for Automation Technology (OSCAT) library~\cite{oscat}, as it provides a wide range of functionalities that are used for industrial automation projects.
 This library was accessed using the CODESYS~\cite{codesys} platform running on a WAGO PFC200 PLC (shown in Figure~\ref{fig:plc_devices}).
-The mathematical functions included in this study were classified into discrete methods, involving conditional statements (signum function "$sgn$"), and continuous methods, subdivided into exponential (exponential base 10 "$expo10$" and hyperbolic cosine "$cosh$"), and bounded ("$sigmoid$" and "$cauchy$") categories.
+The mathematical functions included in this study were classified into discrete methods, involving conditional statements (signum function ``$sgn$"), and continuous methods, subdivided into exponential (exponential base 10 ``$expo10$" and hyperbolic cosine ``$cosh$"), and bounded (``$sigmoid$" and ``$cauchy$") categories.

+When trying to ``clone'' the behavior of a PLC, it may not be possible to know apriori the mathematical function it uses.
+A practical approach would be to sample the PLC's responses across a range of uniformly spaced $x$-values to create a dataset.
+This dataset can then be used to train an LLM to approximate the PLC's function.
+However, uniform sampling may not effectively capture regions where the function changes more rapidly.
+By focusing on the regions where the function's slope varies significantly, we can optimize our sampling strategy for generating a dataset representing the function's characteristics more accurately.
+The optimized dataset helps estimate a probability density function (PDF), highlighting areas where denser sampling is required to capture the function's rapid changes accurately.